Enterprise Data Governance Transformation

 |---|---|

-| Organization & Accountability | Clear ownership—someone is responsible |
+| Organization & Accountability | Clear ownership - someone is responsible |

-| Data Quality Management | Metrics and thresholds—problems caught early |
+| Data Quality Management | Metrics and thresholds - problems caught early |

-| Compliance & Governance | Regulatory readiness—EMA/FDA/GDPR compliance |
+| Compliance & Governance | Regulatory readiness — meeting EU and international requirements |

-| Technology & Tools | System clarity—what data lives where |
+| Technology & Tools | System clarity — what data lives where |

 | Skills & Training | Team learns to maintain this themselves |